 In recognition of her generosity and leadership, a new Chair in High Performance Architecture was named in her honour in 2015, and Professor Mattheos Santamouris was appointed.
 Since that time, Prof. Santamouris has delivered research, development and education surrounding energy and environmental quality in the built environment, including its impact on health, comfort, productivity, economy and wellbeing.

 His contribution to academia, and as a key adviser and collaborator for policymakers and industry, has supported the development and implementation of advanced technologies to quantify the impact of regional urban climate change and, in turn, counterbalance its effect.
 His work has seen new systems and practices developed to support zero-carbon settlements and buildings, while driving progress towards decarbonisation and quality improvements in the building sector.

 Dr Penelope Seidler is passionate about education, particularly in architecture, with a vision that the next generation of architects have the opportunity to learn from a master in their field.
 This passion sparked her generously gifting funds to UNSW to establish the Chair in the Practice of Architecture, which doubles as a tribute to her late husband and renowned architect, Harry Seidler.

-The Seidler Chair in the Practice of Architecture aims to deliver excellence in design studio education by appointing a distinguished practising architect to lead a studio each year, and deliver lectures on their theory of architecture from a design perspective.
+The Seidler Chair in the Practice of Architecture aims to deliver excellence in design studio education by appointing a distinguished practising architect to lead a studio each year and deliver lectures on their theory of architecture from a design perspective.
 Australia’s only Pritzker prize-winning architect, Professor Glenn Murcutt AO, was the inaugural recipient of this Chair in 2015.
 This appointment was in recognition of his influence as a dedicated teacher and his prestigious position within the international design community.
-Although Prof. Murcutt has completed his term as Seidler Chair at UNSW, his legacy has paved the way for all future appointees to celebrate and advance the development of the architecture industry via the education of each new generation.
+His legacy has paved the way for future appointees to advance the development of the architecture industry through the education of the next generation.